vtex/shoreline/styleguides/admin/documentation/theming/style-object.md

 # StyleObject

 The admin-ui `StyleObject` lets you style elements while consuming values from the theme.
-Think it as a superset of css.
-You will encounter this API in mainly three places: `cn` function, `style`, and `styleOverride` properties.
+Think of it as a superset of CSS.
+You will encounter this API in mainly three places: `cn` function, `style`, and `styleOverrides` properties.
 To know more about the difference between those, you can check the [Styling Documentation](/docs/theming/styling/)

 <blockquote palette="primary">